 It’s beginning to look a lot like Christmas in my speech therapy room!
 Even though we usually don’t expect much snow for Christmas in Texas (but it has happened a few years!) our kids still love dreaming about snowmen and sleds and Christmas time.

-We sorted some silly “presents” and put the ones that began with /st/ on our “stocking.” (this page is from my Articulation Cards and Activities for ST- with min pairs.)
+We sorted some silly “presents” and put the ones that began with /st/ on our “stocking.”
+The page pictured below is from my Articulation Cards and Activities for ST- with min pairs.)

-Then we made glittered stockings.
-While we decorated them.
-We talked about what we might like in our stocking.
-This was a great opportunity for category work (candy, toys, games, stuffed animals, etc)
+We made glittered stockings.
+While we decorated them, we talked about what we might like to find in our stocking on Christmas morning.
+This isa great opportunity for category work (candy, toys, games, stuffed animals, etc)

-Next we practiced /st/ blends.
+Next, we practiced /st/ blends.
 We put a second plain stocking behind the first and stapled them to make a pocket.
 We cut out cards with /st/ words and named them before tucking them in our stockings.
-For those at sentence level we said “I stuffed a ____ in my stocking.”
+For those at the sentence level, we said “I stuffed a ____ in my stocking.”

 When dry, we stapled another stocking on the back to create a pocket.
 Then we slipped in pictures of /st/ words.
 “There’s a stamp in my stocking, there’s a stop sign in my stocking.”

 My kids are so proud to take art projects home and tell their parents about it- it really encourages home practice.

 I would love to hear what you do in your therapy room for the holidays!

 In the meantime, a girl can still dream about a white Christmas!